What is HOTA, Home of the Arts

 - No tables, tents or sun shelters.

 - No BYO alcohol.
-The Event is alcohol-free.
 Patrons found to have brought alcohol into the Venue will be evicted from the Venue.
-Patrons who wish to consume alcohol must have photo ID and may require a wristband.
+Patrons who are 18 and over and wish to enter the site will need photo ID and they may require a wristband depending on the event.
 It is an offence to supply minors with alcohol and anyone found supplying minors with alcohol will be evicted from the Venue.

 - No large eskys, cooler bags, backpacks or carry bags .
 No shopping trolleys or push carts